-In order to choose certain senior General subjects in Year 11, students must have achieved the minimum Overall Achievement of a C in the pre-requisite subject in Year 10.
+In order to choose certain senior General subjects in Year 11, students must have achieved the minimum Overall Achievement of a C+ or above in the pre-requisite subject in Year 10.
 This is shown the table below.

-YEAR 11 GENERAL SUBJECT YEAR 10 PREREQUISITE SUBJECT With an Overall Achievement Grade of a C or above
+YEAR 11 GENERAL SUBJECT YEAR 10 PREREQUISITE SUBJECT With an Overall Achievement Grade of a C+ or above

 English Literature English

 General Maths Mathematical Methods Specialist Maths Maths

 Chemistry Biology Psychology Science

 Physics Science and Maths

-Ancient History Economics Humanities
+Modern History Humanities